Base64 Encoder/Decoder

 - Multiple Base64 Variants:Standard RFC 4648, URL-Safe (- and _ instead of + and /), and No-Padding formats.

-- Flexible Output Formatting:Continuous string, MIME (76-char lines), 64-char lines, or chunked (4/8-char) output.
+- Flexible Output Formatting:Continuous string, MIME (76-char lines), 64-char lines, chunked (4/8-char), and Data URL output.

 - Data URL Generation:Automatic creation of ready-to-use data URLs for HTML <img> tags and CSS background properties.

-- Smart Input Parsing:Handles existing data URLs (data:image/...;base64,... or url(data:...)) and extracts Base64 content.
+- Smart Input Parsing:Handles existing data URLs (data:image/...;base64,...) and CSS url() formats automatically.

 🎯 Intelligent Decoding: